PTB-MR/mrpro/docs/source/contributor_guide.rst

 Building the Documentation
 ==========================
-You can build the documentation locally via ``make html```in docs folder.
+You can build the documentation locally via running ```make html``` in the docs folder.
 The documentation will also be build in each PR and can be viewed online.
 Please check how your new additions render in the documentation before requesting a PR review.